dnfive/kosdev/README.md

-# kosdev_bash
+# kosdev
 This is the bash script for Kolibri OS for automation work with qemu.

+For normal operation required:
+    1) qemu
+    2) Iso Image Kolibri OS